AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 * parent tasks
 * milestones

-The difference between **regular tasks** and **parent tasks** lies in their relationships with other tasks: parent tasks have children, and basic ones do not.
+The difference between **regular tasks** and **parent tasks** lies in their relationships with other tasks: parent tasks have children, and regular ones do not.
 To set these relationships, use the  `children` or `parent` data field – read the [Hierarchy](#hierarchy) section to learn more.

 **Milestones** are elements representing events.
 To add a milestone, you should create a task with zero duration: specify the same date in the `actualStart` and `actualEnd` fields.

-An alternative way to show events is adding [markers](Elements#markers), which can be shown on tasks or anywhere on the timeline depending on the dates you specify.
+If you need to create multiple milestones in one row, use an alternative way to visualize events – add **markers**.
+Multiple markers can be shown in one row – on a task or anywhere on the timeline depending on the dates you specify.
+For more information, see [Elements: Markers](Elements#markers).

 To learn how to configure tasks, see the [Elements: Tasks](Elements#tasks_\(actual\)) section.